gabada/Sprint-Challenge-Lambda-Times-React/README.md

-- [ ] Explain the details of a Higher Order Component?
+- [X] Explain the details of a Higher Order Component?

+    A Higher Order Component is a function that receives a component as an argument and returns a new component.
+This helps keep code more DRY because it allows developers to  pass components into a HOC and gain some shared functionality, instead of writing out that functionality for each component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

 ## Project Setup